Women running the money? Rarely at hedge funds

 It offers 18 weeks paid leave globally for new parents, male or female.

-Man Group registered five women as a CF 30 last year, but that represented a re-categorisation to comply with European rules rather than new hires.
+Man Group registered five women as a CF 30 last year, but that represented a re-categorization to comply with European rules rather than new hires.

 “We have concentrated on making sure internal people can meet their potential, introduced a lot of mentoring, ensured that we always consider a female candidate and looked at things that have historically slowed down hiring women,” said Man’s chief executive officer, Luke Ellis.